 - Recipients sometimes lose current benefits while filing CDR decision appeals,

 - Difficulties getting legal representation can occur, since SSI and SSDI benefits are not as straightforward as benefits in regular cases, and:

 - Sometimes claimants must pay out of pocket for medical opinions

 The new rule would not become official until the administration releases the final version – and so far, no date has been set for one.
 We will continue to update this story as it develops, but if you have questions or concerns about your current benefits or need help learning more about how to apply for social security benefits, please contact a representative at our firm directly.
 We can help.

 Philadelphia Social Security Disability Lawyers at Galfand Berger, LLP Represent Injured Individuals

-Galfand Berger has offices located in Philadelphia, Bethlehem, Lancaster, and Reading our attorneys serve clients throughout Pennsylvania and New Jersey.
+Galfand Berger has offices located in Philadelphia, Bethlehem, Lancaster, and Reading.
+Our Social Security Disability lawyers serve clients throughout Pennsylvania and New Jersey.
 To schedule a consultation, call us at 800-222-8792 or complete our online contact form.